-Brevard Zoo’s education department offers a series of workshops open to area teachers, scout leaders and informal educators.
-These workshops are offered in conjunction and partnership with the Coastal Marine Institute, Marine Youth Services, U.S. Fish and Wildlife Service, Merritt Island National Wildlife Refuge, Brevard County Solid Waste Management Department and the Indian River chapter of the National Audubon Society.
-The goal of these workshops is to give educators training, local resources and new teaching tools for use in the classroom.
-For more information contact Sarah Rubin at email@example.com.
+We offer a series of workshops for area teachers, scout leaders and informal educators.
+These programs are held in conjunction and partnership with the Coastal Marine Institute, Marine Youth Services, U.S. Fish and Wildlife Service, Merritt Island National Wildlife Refuge, Brevard County Solid Waste Management Department and National Audubon Society.
+For more information, contact Andrea Aubert at email@example.com.

-Project Learning Tree is a Pre K-8, award-winning, international environmental education program that uses trees as a window on the world to increase student understanding of our complex environment, to stimulate critical and creative thinking, to develop the ability to make informed decisions, and to instill the confidence and commitment to take responsible action on behalf of the environment.
+Project Learning Tree (PLT) is an international, award-winning program that uses trees as a “window to the world” to increase pre-K–8 student understanding of our complex environment, to stimulate critical and creative thinking, to develop the ability to make informed decisions and to instill the confidence and commitment to take responsible action on behalf of nature.
 Activities are interdisciplinary, interactive and teach students HOW to think, not WHAT to think.
-Developed by educators to be used by educators, PLT activities require minimal preparation for inclusion in lesson plans and are aligned with both national and state standards.
-Join us for a TREE-mendous day of experiential learning at Brevard Zoo or at your school!
-Email firstname.lastname@example.org for more information.
+Developed for educators by educators, PLT activities require minimal preparation for inclusion in lesson plans and are aligned with both national and state standards.
+Join us for a TREE-mendous day of experiential learning at the Zoo or your school!

-Project WILD/Aquatic is one of the most widely-used conservation and environmental education programs among educators of students in K–12 grades.
-This workshop will offer exciting hands-on teaching ideas for integrating nature-based exploration, art, literature, math, and outdoor play, all while building literacy skills and environmental appreciation through wildlife-based educational activities.
-Project WILD activities are aligned with state curriculum objectives and standards.
+Project WILD/Aquatic is one of the most widely used conservation learning programs among K–12 educators.
+This workshop offers exciting hands-on teaching ideas for integrating nature-based exploration, art, literature, math and outdoor play—all while building literacy skills and environmental appreciation through wildlife-based activities.
+Project WILD is aligned with state curriculum objectives and standards.

-Growing Up Wild is an early childhood initiative that builds literacy skills and environmental appreciation through wildlife-based educational activities.
-The workshop will offer exciting teaching ideas in science, math, outdoor play, health, music and movement, art and much more!
+Growing Up Wild is an early-childhood initiative that builds literacy skills and environmental appreciation through wildlife-based activities.
+This workshop offers exciting teaching ideas in science, math, outdoor play, health, music and movement, art and much more!
 Growing Up Wild curriculum book are available for purchase.

 Flying Wild offers a whole-school approach to environmental education using birds as the focus.
-Targeted for the middle-school audience, though widely adaptable, Flying WILD offers practical hands-on classroom and outdoor field investigation experiences connecting real-world experiences in bird biology, conservation and natural history.
+Targeted for the middle-school audience (though widely adaptable), Flying WILD offers practical hands-on classroom and outdoor field investigation activities connecting real-world experiences in bird biology, conservation and natural history.
 Project-based classroom applications, service learning and community involvement are encouraged through sections of the guide dedicated to the planning and implementation of birding festivals.